 Let’s briefly define the above in the context of Paul’s letter to the Ephesian church.

 The word “apostle” is translated from a Greek work (apostolos), which means to send away or to send.
-In Christian writings the word “apostle” takes on a more personal or specific meaning.
-For the most part it denoted someone being sent by Jesus Christ to spread the gospel or someone being sent by a local congregation to deliver a particular gift or person.
+In Christian writings, the word “apostle” takes on a more personal or specific meaning.
+For the most part, it denoted someone being sent by Jesus Christ to spread the gospel or someone being sent by a local congregation to deliver a particular gift or person.
 An apostle was a messenger for Christ.

 Only those first apostles plus Paul actually walked in the authority of the call of Jesus Christ to apostleship.
 What they taught was authoritative.
-This in contrast to the title of apostle that is used today.

 Pastors and Teachers